DIVICODER/gemconnect-lib-/README.md

 # GemConnect

-gemconnect sits between Flask and Gemini, calls the API safely, and if anything goes wrong, translates the scary technical error into a simple message the beginner can understand and fix.
+**GemConnect sits between Flask and Gemini, calls the API safely, and if anything goes wrong, translates the scary technical error into a simple message the beginner can understand and fix.**

 ---